jsdelivrbot/nu-ashworld/README.md

 > Roughly in the order of "I'd like to do this the most", `DESC`.

-- [ ] XP per fight is determined by the player HP (multiplier?)
 - [ ] Game logs (API requests) saved to SQL
-- [ ] Fight result is not "You won / You lost" but the final HP etc.
 - [ ] Loading screens keep the previous data, there's just a spinner or something
 - [ ] Anti-spam measures for the signup form
 - [ ] Ticks, capped, once per ... what, an hour?
 (ENV flag to make it go faster for debug/testing purposes?)